50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Why is my laminate flooring lifting?

-When we discuss laminate flooring ‘lifting’, we mean that the boards rise from the subfloor and push against each other in peaks, as if something has pushed them from underneath.
-It’s never normal for laminate flooring to lift in any way, either at the edges or in the middle of the room.
-This should not be dismissed, as often it’s a warning sign that something is wrong underneath the surface and it needs to be sorted for your flooring to remain safe and stable.
+Your laminate flooring shouldn’t be lifting in any way, either at the edges or in the middle of the room.
+This should not be dismissed, as it’s often a warning sign that something is wrong underneath the surface.
+If you notice this problem, it needs to be sorted for your flooring to remain safe and stable.

 1. Uneven subfloors